inex/ixp-manager-docs-md/docs/dev/forms.md

-## Mardown Textarea
+## Markdown Textarea

-**IXP Manager** uses the library [Mardown](https://github.com/erusev/parsedown) to edit notes input field.
+**IXP Manager** uses the library [Parsedown](https://github.com/erusev/parsedown) (a Markdown parser and renderer) to format resource notes for display along with previews while editing.
 [Here are some examples](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) of how to use Markdown.

 ### View

-You will have to use the following HTML structure to be able to add markdown to your textrea :
+You will have to use the following HTML structure to be able to add markdown to your textarea :

 ```html
 <div class="form-group">